Property Tax Due Date

 First working day after July 1st

 Property taxes are one of the City's biggest revenue sources, and are critical to the health and livability of our city.

-Your payments help us fund our recreation and community centres, libraries, parks, and much more
+We also rely on property tax revenues to build stronger communities.
+Your payments help fund our recreation and community centres, libraries, parks, and much more.

 Receiving Your Property Tax Notice

 The City of Vernon prepares and mails over 20,000 property tax notices annually.
 All property tax notices are mailed at the end of May.

 You can make a payment to your property tax account at any time.
 You do not need to have received your property tax notice in order to pay your property taxes.
 You are responsible for paying your taxes even if you have not received your notice.
 Property owners who have not received their tax notice by the second week of June should check their MyCity account or contact the Property Tax Department at 250-550-3636.